IsraelOrtuno/permalink/readme.md

 ### Binding Models to Permalinks

 You may want to bind a permalink to a model resource, so you can create a unique URL to access that particular resource.
-If you want to do so, you just have to use the `HasPermalink` trait and implement the contract `Permalinkable` to your model.
+If you want to do so, you just have to use the tait `HasPermalinks` and implement the contract `Permalinkable` to your model.

 ```php
 class User extends Model implements \Devio\Permalink\Contracts\Permalinkable;